flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 .. tabbed:: Okta

    1. Under security -> API, click `Add Authorization Server`.
-Set the audience to the public URL of flyte admin (e.g. https://flyte.mycompany.io/).
+Set the audience to the public URL of FlyteAdmin (e.g. https://flyte.mycompany.io/).
    2. Under `Access Policies`, click `Add New Access Policy` and walk through the wizard to allow access to the authorization server.
    3. Under `Scopes`, click `Add Scope`.
 Set the name to `all` (required) and check `Require user consent for this scope` (recommended).
    4. Create 2 apps (for flytectl and flytepropeller) to enable these clients to communicate with the service.